codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   * Named tags

-The examples in this section illustrate how to control access to pipelines through project tags:
+The examples in this section illustrate how to control access to projects and to pipelines through project tags:
 * [Example 1: Create rule to define access to projects by teams](#example-1-create-rule-to-define-access-to-projects-by-teams)
 * [Example 2: Create rule to define access across teams to pipelines by projects and project tags](#example-2-create-rule-to-define-access-across-teams-to-pipelines-by-projects-and-project-tags)